 Product driven growth

 Change in product driven growth is one of the most common elements of pivoting a startup.
-If your business model needs a large mainstream user base, then it is of utmost prominence for you to build a referral program in your mobile app to leverage network effects.
-A well-known and effective example is Uber.
+If your business model needs a large mainstream user base, then it is of utmost prominence for you to build a referral program in your mobile app business model to leverage network effects.
+A well-known and effective mobile app business plan example is Uber.
 For instance, Uber offers a coupon on the users’ next ride as a reward for referring to others and the referred person also enjoys coupons on the first ride.

 Make a landing page

 A landing page can really help you in numerous ways.
 One of which is that it can help you expand your horizons in terms of target users.
 It keeps the readers informed and updated about innovations and further updates of your app.
 One thing to keep in mind whilst doing this is to make sure it contains the name of your app, its description, promotional videos, etc.

 There are several metrics on the basis of which you can measure your business growth and popularity of your mobile app.
 This is something that you must include in the web or mobile app business plan.
 You have to be careful while picking the right metrics suitable for your business model.
 An example – if your app is a social media application, then your ideal key metrics should be the daily active users instead of the number of downloads.

 5. Operational Strategy

 Stating the strategy regarding your daily operation imparts an impression of awareness and readiness on your part to the investors, something which always works in the favor.
 This also includes your strategy for customer relations.

 You must describe and map out how you are going to handle customer services and maintain quality assurance.
 It also includes how you are going to perform the app development process and manage it.
 Other things to cover in this section are-